Orange-OpenSource/ouds-ios/OUDS/Core/Themes/Orange/Sources/_OUDSThemesOrange.docc/OUDSThemesOrange.md

 - sizes tokens are in `OUDSSizeSemanticTokensWrapper`
 - colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`
-- elevations tokens are in `OUDSElevationSemanticTokensWrapper`
+- elevations tokens are in `OUDSElevationSemanticTokensProvider`
 - opacity tokens are in `OUDSOpacitySemanticTokensWrapper`
 - grid tokens are in `OUDSGridSemanticTokensWrapper`
 - font tokens are in `OUDSFontSemanticTokensWrapper`